openplanet-nl/nadeoapi-docs/docs/live/clubs/upload-by-id.md

 **Remarks**:
 - The returned bucket will have one of three types : `map-upload`, `skin-upload`, or `item-upload`.
 These relate to club track uploads, skin uploads and item collection activities, respectively.
+- The primary identifier for items in the returned bucket is their `itemId`.
+For maps this will be a `mapUid` and for skins this is a `skinID`.

 ---